ab-anand/Bruno/README.md

      then place the videos and change the name in the code.
      To access it say anything that ends with 'bored' like 'i'm getting bored'.

+## Note
+   Most of the features won't work on Ubuntu